mitre/emasser/lib/emasser/help/poam_post_mapper.md

 Business logic, the following rules apply when adding POA&Ms

-- POA&M Item cannot be saved if associated Security Control or AP is inherited.
+- POA&M Items cannot be saved if associated Security Control or AP is inherited.
-- POA&M Item cannot be created manually if a Security Control or AP is Not Applicable.
+- POA&M Items cannot be created manually if a Security Control or AP is Not Applicable.
 - Completed POA&M Item cannot be saved if Completion Date is in the future.
 - Completed POA&M Item cannot be saved if Completion Date (completionDate) is in the future.
 - Risk Accepted POA&M Item cannot be saved with a Scheduled Completion Date or Milestones
-- POA&M Item with a review status of “Not Approved” cannot be saved if Milestone Scheduled Completion Date exceeds POA&M Item  Scheduled Completion Date.
+- POA&M Items with a review status of “Not Approved” cannot be saved if Milestone Scheduled Completion Date exceeds POA&M Item  Scheduled Completion Date.
-- POA&M Item with a review status of “Approved” can be saved if Milestone Scheduled Completion Date exceeds POA&M Item Scheduled Completion Date.
+- POA&M Items with a review status of “Approved” can be saved if Milestone Scheduled Completion Date exceeds POA&M Item Scheduled Completion Date.
 - POA&M Items that have a status of “Completed” and a status of “Ongoing” cannot be saved without Milestones.
 - POA&M Items that have a status of “Risk Accepted” cannot have milestones.
 - POA&M Items with a review status of “Approved” that have a status of “Completed” and “Ongoing” cannot update Scheduled Completion Date.